 About Council President Hardin

-Outside his committees, Council President Hardin has stepped up to lead big projects for the Columbus community.
+Over the years, Council President Hardin has stepped up to lead big projects for the Columbus community.
 President Hardin led the charge to restructure Council.
 Council placed a bundle of reforms recommended by a citizen-led commission to improve accountability and neighborhood representation on the ballot.
 These changes overwhelmingly passed in May of 2018.
 Similarly, Council President Hardin drove the effort to nearly double public support for arts.
 The more than $6 million increase will improve family access to Columbus’ cultural gems while stabilizing civic treasures such as the Lincoln Theater, the King Arts Complex, and other historic arts establishments.